kubernetes-sigs/gateway-api-inference-extension/site-src/contributing/docs.md

 ## Version the docs

 The Material theme uses `mike` to version the docs.

+### Automatic versioning for releases

+The `make docs` target in the Makefile runs the `hack/mkdocs/make-docs.sh` script.
+This script runs `mike` to version the docs based on the current branch.
+It works for `main` and major/minor release branches such as `release-0.1`.

+### Update versioned docs

+For main or release branches such as `release-0.1`, you can update doc content as follows:

+1. Check out the main or release branch.
+2. Make changes to the markdown files in the `site-src` directory.
+3. Run `make docs` to build the docs and push the changes to the `gh-pages` branch.
+4. Netlify gets triggered automatically and publishes the changes to the website.

+### Manual versioning

+Sometimes, you might need to manually update a doc version.
+For example, you might want to delete an old LTS version that is no longer needed.

 The following steps cover common workflows for versioning.
 For more information, see the following resources:

 * [Material theme versioning page](https://squidfunk.github.io/mkdocs-material/setup/setting-up-versioning/)
 * [`mike` readme](https://github.com/jimporter/mike)